robinonsay/LiteTorrent/README.md

 ------

-## Acknowledgments
+# Acknowledgments

-LiteTorrent is inspired by a class project developed by Prof. James Mariani from Michigan State University's Computer Science and Engineering Department.
+LiteTorrent is inspired by a class project developed by Prof. James Mariani (Michigan State University Department of Computer Science and Engineering).